 Moreover, we find evidence that the choice patterns themselves remained stable across the reform, and that any issue with our assumption on the length of ranked-order list is not of first-order importance.
+The stability of choice patterns suggests that both family's underlying preferences for schools are not significantly affected by the new assignment system, and that unobservable school characteristics such as school quality remained relatively stable across the two years.
+The stability of family preferences imply that the salience effect of highlighting school tiers were limited.
 Table 7 reports on how prediction accuracy changes when we allow the prediction to use additional information from the post-reform dataset.
 In this table, we report the RMSE of the MNL-based models under the following assumptions:

 - New Applicants with Old Demand Model: Using the actual set of post-reform applicants and their characteristics (instead of a simulated applicant pool from pre-reform), but fitting the choice model using pre-reform choice data.
-This is the same as in Table 6. - New Applicants with Refit Demand Model: Using the actual set of applicants and their characteristics, and fitting the choice model also using post-reform choice data.33 - New Applicants with Refit Demand Model and Ranking Length: The same as above, except also using the actual number of choices ranked by each applicant. - Sampling Actual Choices and Using Applicant Forecast: Using the predicted number of students from each neighborhood, but sampling students from the actual applicant pool and using the actual choices of these students.
+This is the same as in Table 6. - New Applicants with Refit Demand Model: Using the actual set of applicants and their characteristics, and fitting the choice model also using post-reform choice data.
+40 - New Applicants with Refit Demand Model and Ranking Length: The same as above, except also using the actual number of choices ranked by each applicant. - Sampling Actual Choices and Using Applicant Forecast: Using the predicted number of students from each neighborhood, but sampling students from the actual applicant pool and using the actual choices of these students.
 In predicting the number of students, we follow the sampling methodology in the original forecasts.